10 January 2022

 Get to grips with the best grooves, licks and chord progressions from the last century’s most talented funk, soul and R&B artists.
 James Brown, John Legend, Whitney Houston and Kool & The Gang are all included.

-Okay; so we might not technically be a “Piano Book”, BUT each issue does come with over 40 pages of sheet music.
-If you’re looking for a wide variety of music to play, try Pianist for only £5.50.
+Ok so; we might not technically be a “Piano Book”, BUT each issue does come with over 40 pages of sheet music.
+If you’re looking for a wide variety of music to play, subscribe to Pianist today.

 *As an Amazon Associate, we earn from qualifying purchases.